DWebYVR/notes/content/_index.md

 ## Explore

-This website is organized as a [[Digital Garden]] -- an organic collection of notes that link to each other.
+This website is organized as a collaborative, community-fed [[Digital Garden]] -- an organic collection of notes that link to each other.

 * Visit the [[calendar]] to browse all upcoming events, and submit your own to share!
 * See the list of all [events](/tags/Event)